StarPlatinum69/Super-Tic-Tac-Toe/README.md

 Notify me when all the checking/objectives is done.
 When notifying, give clear information on which button, text, method, keyword, line, has problems.

+Update 9:42PM
+Worked on PlayerClickButton Method so that the player doesn't misclick on other 3x3 grids.

+Check Trial 2 folder.

+new Objective: alongside all the old ones.
+Check whether the game works properly.
+Check the functions of PlayerClickButton method properly.